theWaffler/HellDivers-2-MacroPad/README.md

 This is still a work in progress and there are still some bugs that need to be addressed.

 #### **Known bugs**
-* plugging the macro pad triggers all the key sequences
+* Plugging the macro pad triggers all the key sequences
 * Weird behavior when stratagems are during cooldown

 #### **Wishlist**
-* some sort of visual/audio alert to notify you a certain stratagem is avaliable
+* Visual/audio alert to notify stratagem is avaliable
 * GUI to easily modify macros (drag and drop type of thingy)

 ## **Video**